quentincloudsnow/automationcenter/AutomationCenter.md

     ![Relative](images/2022-11-03_10-52-43.png)

     You should see a list of 3 tasks, this is where the Automation CoE can orchestrate and manage all the activities required to build the automation.
-They can create tasks and assign them to differents teams (based on the requirements gathered in the Automation Request) Often time building Automation takes differents skillset such as Integration, RPA, Workflow development, or even the team responsible for the application we need to automate.
+They can create tasks and assign them to different teams (based on the requirements gathered in the Automation Request).
+Often times, building Automation takes different skillsets such as Integration, RPA, Workflow development, or even the team responsible for the application we need to automate.
 It can be many different teams involved in the process.
 Automation Center help manage that.

     Click on the Automation Task number **ARSK0001015** to open it:

     ![Relative](images/2022-11-03_10-53-42.png)

     You can see you can set a priority, Due Date and Assign the task to a Team or a person.
-Lets Assign this task to the RPA Team so they can start working on building a Robot in RPA to automate that legacy HR/Payroll app!
+Let's Assign this task to the RPA Team so they can start working on building a Robot in RPA to automate that legacy HR/Payroll app!

-    1. We are going to set an Assignment group the a team can start workin on this task
+    1. We are going to set an Assignment group the a team can start working on this task

     ![Relative](images/2022-11-03_11-00-33.png)